 a company, each manager is an individual with his or her own unique

-"scored" to help point out your thought patterns or behaviors.
-Some
+are scored to help point out your thought patterns or

 week you will also be asked to interview a manager to learn more about

 his or her job.
 The intent of